 Photo Story: Assistens Cemetery, Copenhagen

 There is a street called Nørrebrogade.
-It is the most buzzing street in whole Copenhagen.
+It is the most buzzing street in the whole of Copenhagen.
 Arabian cafes, eat outs and shops.

 The bus number 5A running frequently, the biggest supermarket Fotex, people from all over the world (Nørrebro is one multicultural pot) biking, walking, buying ajran at kebab places, flea markets on Sundays.